iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/project.md

     [Instances Collection][]

 ## Project Instance [/project/{project_id}/instance/{instance_id}]
-The Instances attached to the Project.
+The endpoint to add or remove an Instance from a Project.

 + Parameters
     + project_id (required, number, '1') ...
 Number `id` of the Project.